-Speed is dependent on weather and road conditions, so for safety reasons, plows drive at cautions speeds.
+Speed is dependent on weather and road conditions, so for safety reasons, plows drive at cautious speeds.
 Speed is also important for effective snow removal.
-When plows are throwing snow off to the side of the road, it is necessary to drive at slower speeds to place the snow where it needs to go.
+When plows are throwing snow off to the side of the road, it is necessary to drive at slower speeds in order to place the snow where it needs to go.

 Why hasn't my road been plowed?

 Is there something that can be done to stop snowplows from filling my driveway with snow?

-Unfortunately there isn’t.
-As snow is removed from the road it is pushed to the side of the road including driveway accesses and sidewalks.
+Unfortunately, there is not.
+As snow is removed from the road it is pushed to the side (of the road), including driveway accesses and sidewalks.
 It then becomes the responsibility of the property owner to remove the snow from these areas.
-Please note that property owners should not push or pile the snow back onto the roadway since it can cause hazardous conditions for motorists.
+Please note that property owners should not push or pile the snow back onto the roadway, since it can cause hazardous conditions for motorists.

 A UDOT snowplow damaged my car.
 What do I do?

-Snowplow drivers are careful, courteous and use extreme caution as they work to keep roadways clear, but in some cases crashes do happen.
+Snowplow drivers are careful, courteous and use extreme caution as they work to keep roadways clear, however in some cases crashes do happen.
 For crashes, call 9-1-1.
 For claims, contact 801-965-4000.
 Also, keep in mind in some areas, overnight parking is prohibited during winter months for safety reasons and to allow for thorough snow removal.

 What is UDOT putting on the roads?

-UDOT uses salt brine to pre-treat for ice before the storm hits.
-During storms, crews use salt including regular white salt and three types of high-performance salt, de-slicking grit and volcanic cinders and in some locations with high ice concerns spray systems apply potassium acetate.
+UDOT uses salt brine to pre-treat for ice before a storm hits.
+During storms, crews use salt, including regular white salt and three types of high-performance salt, de-slicking grit and volcanic cinders.
+In some locations with high ice concerns, spray systems apply potassium acetate.

 The questions above are the most common ones regarding snow removal, however if you have any additional questions please use the form below.